 I am a believer that if you have something beautiful it was silly to leave it in a cupboard somewhere.

-So, when I had this jewelry made I wore it daily.
+So, when I had this jewellery made I wore it daily.
 However when I came home from work I would take it off so I could play the piano or cook or do the things that are best done without too much bling.

 One day I came home and unconsciously took off my two rings and placed them on the dining room table next to a bowl of fresh fruit.